David-VTUK/CKAD-StudyGuide/RevisionTopics/Part-1-Core-Concepts.md

     name: nginx
 ```

-# Creating manifests from Scratch
+# Creating manifests from scratch

-This requires an intimate knowledge of the Kubernetes API spec for pods - https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.18/#pod-v1-core
+This requires intimate knowledge of the Kubernetes API spec for pods - https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.18/#pod-v1-core

 To which a basic Pod spec can be created: